Uniform TV advertising model for all Belgian channels to breathe life into the local television sector

 - All Belgian broadcasters and operators have decided to join forces to introduce a revised TV advertising model for recorded content and catch-up TV similar to the one users are already seeing on video platforms

-- In Flanders, DPG Media, SBS and VRT are all implementing the new model
+- In Flanders, DPG Media, Play Media and VRT are all implementing the new model

 - Telenet will become the first operator to roll out the new TV advertising model from the end of September 2021 and will be offering its catch-up service to customers free of charge

 - The other operators support the philosophy behind the new model and are currently in constructive talks with the broadcasting groups about the concrete timing of its implementation